himeshpanc/gitops-tenants/README.md

 and Flux does the actual deploy.

 > ⚠️ Demo / workshop repo — **generic content only** (podinfo + a version pin).
-> No real infrastructure, no customer data.
+> No real infrastructure.
 The podinfo image tag stands in for
 > "the thing being promoted."

 ---